 New Hope’s pastor described Cissy Houston – herself a well-known gospel singer who was active at the church – as a “strong, strong woman.”

 “Her heart is broken: Nobody expects to bury her child,” Carter said.
 “But she is managing it with miraculous strength.
 She is so grateful for prayers and thoughts, and that’s holding her together.”

 Whitney Houston, 48, was found dead Saturday in her suite at the upscale Beverly Hilton, just hours before she was scheduled to attend a pre-Grammy bash at the hotel.

 Despite widespread media speculation, a Los Angeles County coroner official Monday downplayed the suspicion that drugs played a major role.

-"I know there are reports that she maybe was drowned or did she overdose, but we won't make a final determination until all the tests are in," he said.
-Winter ruled out foul play and said there were no injuries to Houston's body.
+“I know there are reports that she maybe was drowned or did she overdose, but we won’t make a final determination until all the tests are in,” he said.
+Winter ruled out foul play and said there were no injuries to her body.

-The singer's soaring voice and impressive talent had taken a back seat in recent years to her struggles with drug addiction.
+There were more questions than answers Monday about Houston’s sudden death, as authorities were offering few details.
+The singer’s soaring voice and impressive talent had taken a back seat in recent years to her struggles with drug addiction.

 However, a close family friend who was also at the funeral home told CNN’s Deb Feyerick on Tuesday that Houston was “no longer an addict,” meaning she was no longer using “hard drugs.”
 The friend said Houston was taking medication for a throat infection and Xanax for anxiety and to help her sleep.
 And it was not uncommon for her to have a drink when she went out, he said.
 The friend asked not to be named because of the sensitivity of the situation.